OpenNFT/OpenNFT/docs/troubleshooting.rst

         - `001_{Image Series No:06}_{#:06}.dcm`
         - `{Project Name}/{Subject ID}/{NR Run No:03}_{Image Series No:06}_{#:06}.dcm`

-This means users can easily adapt the file locations / file names to their scanner environment
+This means users can easily adapt the file locations and file names to their scanner environment.

 - Check the status feedback:
     - `MRI Watch folder` exists indicates that the MRI watch folder was found. `MRI Watch folder does not exist` might indicate an error.
 However, this is not necessarily always the case, given that the folder will be created during image export in certain real-time setups (e.g., Philips DRIN dumper creates a run folder for each new export, e.g., c:\drin\0001, 0002, etc.)